atari-monk/py-scripting/docs/story.md

 - file system tree printout of folders and files in path
 - get file path from argparse or input
 - saved in md file and clipboard

+## camera_detect.py

+- i want a py script using web camera to detect something
+- for example blue ball in my hand